bklevence/bklevence.github.io/_posts/2017-03-04-archive-the-state-of-digital-badging-at-the-free-library.md

 ---
-title: Archive: The State of Digital Badging at the Free Library
+title: "Archive: The State of Digital Badging at the Free Library"
 date: 2017-03-04 22:20
 author: bklevence
 ---